Ronnie Rocket: Overview

 Ronnie Rocket concerns the story of a detective seeking to enter a mysterious second dimension, aided by his ability to stand on one leg.
 He is being obstructed on this quest by a strange landscape of odd rooms and a mysterious train, while being stalked by the "Donut Men", who wield electricity as a weapon.
-Besides the detective's story, the film was to show the tale of Ronald d'Arte, a teenage dwarf, who suffers a surgical mishap, which leaves him dependent on being plugged into a mains electricity supply at regular intervals; this dependence grants him an affinity over electricity which he can use to produce music or cause destruction.
+Besides the detective's story, the film was to show the tale of Ronald d'Arte, a teenage dwarf, who suffers a surgical mishap, which leaves him dependent on being plugged into a mains electricity supply at regular intervals; this dependence grants him an affinity with and control of electricity which he can use to produce music or cause destruction.
 The boy names himself Ronnie Rocket and becomes a rock star, befriending a tap dancer named Electra-Cute.

 The film, subtitled The Absurd Mystery of the Strange Forces of Existence, was to make use of several themes that have since become recurring elements in David Lynch's works—a write-up for The A.V.
-Club described the script's contents as "idealized 1950s culture, industrial design, midgets, [and] physical deformity".
-Writing for LA Weekly, John Dentino suggested that the screenplay "reads like the source work for all [Lynch's] films, as well as Twin Peaks".
+Club described the script's contents as "idealized 1950s culture, industrial design, midgets, [and] physical deformity."
+Writing for LA Weekly, John Dentino suggested that the screenplay "reads like the source work for all [Lynch's] films, as well as Twin Peaks."
 The film was to have featured two separate but connected worlds, another hallmark of Lynch's writings.
-The film's art direction would have featured a heavily industrial backdrop; Greg Olson described the action as taking place against an "oil slick, smokestack, steel-steam-soot, fire-sparks and electrical arcs realm", similar to the direction ultimately taken in the depiction of Victorian England in The Elephant Man and the planet Giedi Prime in Dune.
+The film's art direction would have featured a heavily industrial backdrop; Greg Olson described the action as taking place against an "oil slick, smokestack, steel-steam-soot, fire-sparks and electrical arcs realm," similar to the direction ultimately taken in the depiction of Victorian England in The Elephant Man and the planet Giedi Prime in Dune.
 Although Lynch shot his first two feature-length films in black-and-white, he intended to film Ronnie Rocket in color, inspired by the works of French film-maker Jacques Tati.
 Lynch planned to experiment for some time to find the right balance and application of color for the film.